uclaseo/slack-overflow/_README.md

 secret and audience are values specific to your auth0 account. dbUrl should store your elephantSQL database URL.
 Use module.export and require to share these variables with their associated files.

+Also in auth.config.js, create a config module to initialize auth0.

 The server is set up in server.js.
 The database connection occurs within db/index.js.
 Pass your database url from your config file to this function.

 The auth0 variables are passed to routes.js.